-Aerial view of mixed traffic on a tree-lined highway
+Aerial view of mixed traffic on a tree-lined road

 Solutions Industries Distribution and last mile

-Plan distribution and last mile efficiently and dispatch it dynamically
+Plan distribution and last mile efficiently and dispatch dynamically

-Distribution and last mile operations place particularly high demands on planning and dispatch.
-Depot assignment, territories, time windows, vehicle restrictions, and short-notice changes all create complexity that manual planning struggles to absorb.
+Distribution and last mile place especially high demands on planning and dispatch.
+Between depot, territory, time windows, vehicle restrictions, and short-notice changes, a level of complexity emerges that manual planning struggles to control.

-Depot, territory, vehicle, and stop sequence have to run inside one shared logic.
+Depot, territory, vehicle, and stop sequence need to follow one shared logic.

 Tight windows, high stop density, and fluctuating volumes make delivery planning highly dynamic.

-Re-optimization is not an exception.
-It is part of daily operational reality.
+Re-optimization during the day is not an exception, but part of operational reality.

 What makes distribution and last mile special

 Delivery planning does not stop at the depot.
-It starts there.
+It really starts there.

-In depot-based delivery networks, planning does not end once freight reaches the depot.
-Orders still need to be assigned to locations, territories, and vehicles, then routed efficiently and adjusted throughout the day.
+In distribution, planning does not end once freight reaches the depot.
+Orders still need to be assigned sensibly to locations, territories, and vehicles, tours need to be built efficiently, and the plan needs constant adjustment throughout the day.
+At the same time, expectations around delivery quality, transparency, and responsiveness keep rising.

-Depot-based delivery networks combine depots, territories, vehicles, and stops in one shared dispatch logic
+Depot-based delivery networks connect locations, territories, vehicles, and stops in one shared dispatch logic

-Tight windows, high stop density, and fluctuating daily volumes increase complexity sharply
+Tight windows, high stop density, and fluctuating daily volumes increase operational complexity sharply

-Delivery quality, transparency, and reaction speed have to be secured together
+Delivery quality, transparency, and reaction speed all need to be secured at the same time

-Vehicle restrictions, range limits, and urban access rules shape the plan directly
+Vehicle restrictions, range limits, and urban access rules directly affect planning

-Orders, returns, pickups, and extra processes need to be rebalanced continuously during the day
+Orders, returns, pickups, and additional processes need continuous rebalancing during the day

-Re-optimization is central because new orders and disruptions occur constantly
+Re-optimization in live operations is central because new orders and disruptions can arise at any time

 Warehouse workers standing beside pallets in a high-bay warehouse